AsceticMonk/3D-Touch-Study-Notes/README.md

 **SFSafariViewController** automatically supports peek and pop for links and detected data.

-##Development Environment
+##Current Development Limitations

-With Xcode 7.0 you must develop on a device that supports 3D Touch.
+1. With Xcode 7.0 you must develop on a device that supports 3D Touch.
 Simulator does not support 3D Touch.

-With Xcode 7.0 you must implement peek and pop view controllers in code.
+2. With Xcode 7.0 you must implement peek and pop view controllers in code.
 Interface Builder does not provide graphical support for configuring view controller or transitions for 3D Touch.